Sudan stain: Safety

 Some spices exported from Asia have been adulterated with Sudan dyes, especially Sudan I and Sudan III, to enhance their colors.
 This finding has led to controversy because some Sudan dyes are carcinogenic in rats.
+In the 2024 Taiwanese Sudan Red contamination incident, chili powder distributed by a company tested positive for Sudan dyes, which led to many product recalls.